 - The very presence of something as large as the mother ship in orbit should have caused flooding, earthquakes, and other severe problems with the Earth.
 And that's not getting into what the effects of it actually exploding in orbit would be.
 When it exploded, this would have been definitely been an "Extinction-Level Event" (to borrow the term from Deep Impact).

-- Even earlier, when the alien mothership passes over the Apollo landing site, vibrations erase the astronauts' footprints.
-There's no medium for the vibrations to travel through.
-Also, it was supposed to be 1/4 the size of the Moon.
-Passing that close would have severely distorted the orbit of the Moon.
+- Also, it was supposed to be 1/4 the size of the Moon.
+Even taking into account that a lot of the ship is empty space, passing that close would have distorted the orbit of the Moon.
 Indeed the gravitational effects should have been detectable months before as distortions of the Moon's orbit around the Earth (which is continually being measured and can be done so with extreme accuracy).
 Plus the effect on the tides on Earth itself.
-And for that matter the reflected sunlight from the mothership should have made it detectable by telescopes long before it even crossed the orbit of Mars, and once it was in Earth orbit, it should have been visible to the naked eye and have been at least several times brighter than the full moon.
-The vibrations that erased the astronauts' footprints could have been due to "moonquakes" caused by the same gravitational stress that would have caused earthquakes on the Earth.
+And for that matter, the reflected sunlight from the mothership should have made it detectable by telescopes long before it even crossed the orbit of Mars, and once it was in Earth orbit, it should have been visible to the naked eye and have been at least several times brighter than the full moon.

-- Another Earth, Oh my, Another Earth.
-Admittedly this movie isn't about people running for their lives on the appearance of a twin of Earth appearing and coming in close to our planet - the movie is about grief and redemption with the second Earth representing hope.
-Still, that being said:
+- Another Earth isn't about people running for their lives on the appearance of a twin of Earth appearing and coming in close to our planet - it's about grief and redemption with the second Earth representing hope, but it still doesn't follow physics precisely:

 - The other Earth is always portrayed as "full" in the sky during the day (The way the Moon is full); it would have to stay on the night side of Earth to do that unless it was only being viewed at sunrise and sunset.

-- A second Earth-size planet that near would would really throw off Earth's orbit.
+- A second Earth-sized planet that near would really throw off Earth's orbit.
 It would also impact other planets' orbits, though to a much lesser (but still detectable) extent.

 - Even if the planet had been hiding behind the Sun the whole time before it appeared, we would have already been able to infer its existence from its effect on the other orbits in the inner solar system.